ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/DisasterRecoveryApi.md

 # Swagger\Client\DisasterRecoveryApi

-All URIs are relative to *https://sprint-vco1.velocloud.net/portal/rest*
+All URIs are relative to *https://localhost/portal/rest*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**disasterRecoveryConfigureActiveForReplication**](DisasterRecoveryApi.md#disasterRecoveryConfigureActiveForReplication) | **POST** /disasterRecovery/configureActiveForReplication | Configure current VCO to be active and specified VCO to be standby for VCO disaster recovery replication
+[**disasterRecoveryConfigureActiveForReplication**](DisasterRecoveryApi.md#disasterRecoveryConfigureActiveForReplication) | **POST** /disasterRecovery/configureActiveForReplication | Designate a standby VCO for disaster recovery replication
 [**disasterRecoveryDemoteActive**](DisasterRecoveryApi.md#disasterRecoveryDemoteActive) | **POST** /disasterRecovery/demoteActive | Demote current server from active to zombie
-[**disasterRecoveryGetReplicationBlob**](DisasterRecoveryApi.md#disasterRecoveryGetReplicationBlob) | **POST** /disasterRecovery/getReplicationBlob | [Unused by default] Get from the active VCO the blob needed to configure VCO replication on the standby.
+[**disasterRecoveryGetReplicationBlob**](DisasterRecoveryApi.md#disasterRecoveryGetReplicationBlob) | **POST** /disasterRecovery/getReplicationBlob | Get the blob needed to configure VCO replication on the standby
 [**disasterRecoveryGetReplicationStatus**](DisasterRecoveryApi.md#disasterRecoveryGetReplicationStatus) | **POST** /disasterRecovery/getReplicationStatus | Get VCO disaster recovery status
 [**disasterRecoveryPrepareForStandby**](DisasterRecoveryApi.md#disasterRecoveryPrepareForStandby) | **POST** /disasterRecovery/prepareForStandby | Prepare current VCO to be configured as a standby system
-[**disasterRecoveryPromoteStandbyToActive**](DisasterRecoveryApi.md#disasterRecoveryPromoteStandbyToActive) | **POST** /disasterRecovery/promoteStandbyToActive | Promote the current server, expected to be a standby, to take over as the single standalone VCO
+[**disasterRecoveryPromoteStandbyToActive**](DisasterRecoveryApi.md#disasterRecoveryPromoteStandbyToActive) | **POST** /disasterRecovery/promoteStandbyToActive | Promote the current server to take over as the single standalone VCO
 [**disasterRecoveryRemoveStandby**](DisasterRecoveryApi.md#disasterRecoveryRemoveStandby) | **POST** /disasterRecovery/removeStandby | Unconfigure VCO disaster recovery on the current server
 [**disasterRecoveryTransitionToStandby**](DisasterRecoveryApi.md#disasterRecoveryTransitionToStandby) | **POST** /disasterRecovery/transitionToStandby | Configure current VCO to transition to standby in disaster recovery active/standby pair.

 # **disasterRecoveryConfigureActiveForReplication**
-> object disasterRecoveryConfigureActiveForReplication($body)
+> \Swagger\Client\Model\DisasterRecoveryConfigureActiveForReplicationResult disasterRecoveryConfigureActiveForReplication($body)

-Configure current VCO to be active and specified VCO to be standby for VCO disaster recovery replication
+Designate a standby VCO for disaster recovery replication

 Configure the current VCO to be active and the specified VCO to be standby for VCO disaster recovery replication.
 Required attributes are 1) standbyList, a single-entry array containing the standbyAddress and standbyUuid, 2) drVCOUser, a VCO super user available on both the active and standby VCOs, and 3) drVCOPassword, the password of drVCOUser on the standby VCO (unless the autoConfigStandby option is specified as false).
 The call sets up the active VCO to allow replication from the standby and then (unless autoConfigStandby is false) makes a transitionToStandby API call to the specified standby, expected to have been previously placed in STANDBY_CANDIDATE state via prepareForStandby.
 After this call, the active and standby VCOs should be polled via getReplicationStatus until they  both reach STANDBY_RUNNING drState (or a configuration error is reported).
 (Note: the drVCOPassword is not persisted.)
+Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php